 Apple Current Ratio Example

 Total Current Assets

 Source: Apple 10-K 2021, October 2021

 Using Apple’s 10-K report as an example, its current ratio shows a business that’s able to support its current obligations; however, its ratio has dropped from 1.54 in 2019 to 1.36 in 2020 to 1.07 as of October 2021.
 A deeper glance into its balance sheet showed Apple moved a portion of its marketable securities into non-current asset status during 2021.
 Apple also had increased its A/P by almost 30% from the prior year due to orders for phones and computers increasing due to increased consumer demand.

 While the current ratio is useful as a single snapshot of business working capital, the overall health and performance of a business is still a greater consideration for investors and lenders.

 How to Improve the Current Ratio

-There are several steps that a company can take to improve the current ratio.
+There are several steps a company can take to improve the current ratio.
 The proper strategy may differ depending on whether the current ratio is below or exceeding its targeted range.
-Among these strategies, businesses can increase accounts receivables collections, liquidate fixed assets, reduce costs, manage accounts payable, and invest assets.
+Some of the most common ways to improve the current ratio are:

-The current ratio is one of three common liquidity ratios used by company stakeholders, as well as creditors and investors, to measure short-term financial health.
-A current ratio below 1-to-1 indicates a business may not be able to cover its current liabilities with current assets.
-In general, a current ratio between 1.2-to-1 and 2-to-1 is considered healthy.
+The current ratio is one of three commonly used liquidity ratios that company stakeholders, creditors, and investors use to measure short-term financial health.
+A current ratio below 1.0 indicates a business may not be able to cover its current liabilities with current assets.
+In general, a current ratio between 1.2 to 2.0 is considered healthy.